Lee-Yang-zero ratio method in three-dimensional Ising model: Lee-Yang-zero ratios and Binder cumulant

 In Fig.~\ref{fig:LYZRs_B4}, we show the values of $R_{21}(T,L)$ and $B_4(T,L)$ at $T=T_{\rm c}$ determined by the intersection analysis based on Eqs.~\eqref{eq:LYZR_nonlinear} and~\eqref{eq:Binder_nonlinear} at $L_{\rm min}=128$ by the blue diamonds as functions of $1/L$.
 For comparison, we also plot the same quantities at $T=T_{\rm c}$ in Eq.~\eqref{eq:Tc} by the red circles.
 Provided that the FSS is valid and $T_{\rm c}$ is determined exactly, these quantities should be independent of $1/L$, $R_{21}(T_{\rm c},L)=r_{21}$ and $B_4(T_{\rm c},L)=b_4$, whose values obtained by the intersection analyses in the previous subsection are shown by the horizontal solid lines in the figure.
 The black dashed line in the lower panel indicates the previous result of $b_4$ in Eq.~\eqref{eq:B4atCP}.

 We find that the values of $R_{21}(T_{\rm c},L)$ and $B_4(T_{\rm c},L)$ in the figure are consistent with each other for $L\ge96$.
-However, a clear $L$ dependence is visible in both results for $L\lesssim32$, which is attributed to the violation of the FSS.
-The comparison of two panels indicates that the violation is stronger in $B_4(T,L)$ than $R_{21}(T,L)$.
-This result implies that the LYZRs are better quantities to suppress the effects of the violation in the intersection analysis.
-The red circles may also suggest a remaining weak dependence on $L$ due to the violation even for $L\ge96$.
+However, a clear $L$ dependence is observed in both results for $L\lesssim32$, which can be attributed to the correction to FSS.
+The comparison of two panels indicates that the correction to FSS is stronger in $B_4(T,L)$ than $R_{21}(T,L)$.
+This implies that the LYZRs are more effective in suppressing the effect of the correction in the intersection analysis.
+The red circles may also suggest a remaining weak dependence on $L$ even for $L\ge96$.